 So, did I save the day?

-Indeed!
-These cupcakes were good!
-I liked the brownie like edges and the fudgy centres.
-I liked them best after they were stored in the fridge for about 30 minutes after cooling and topped with fudgy frosting.
-I enjoy my chocolatey items cold.
+I liked the brownie like edges and the fudgy centers.
+They were the best after they were stored in the fridge for about 30 minutes after cooling and topped with fudgy frosting.

 This recipe was adapted from Nigella Lawson.

 LOOKING FOR MORE GLUTEN FREE DESSERT RECIPES?